madyhr/arise/README.md

 - Ensuring all components receive nominal voltages and can receive necessary currents
 - Wiring for servo2040 and rover legs through lab power supply tested
 - Wiring for battery powered circuit complete but not tested (UBEC, buck converter, switches)
+- Completed tests of powering everything at once with batteries

 ### Current task:
-- Tests of powering everything at once with batteries
+- Contemplating circuit design as weird bug with UBEC switch (that only power motors) causes RPi to turn off (but not lose power)

 ### Next up:
 - Thinking of solutions to optimize wiring (follows upper/lower frame development)